Stardate: 1964

 “The Last Man on Earth” is a 1964 science fiction horror film directed by Ubaldo Ragona and Sidney Salkow.
-It is based on Richard Matheson’s 1954 novel “I Am Legend” and stars Vincent Price in the lead role.
+Adapted from Richard Matheson’s influential 1954 novel “I Am Legend,” this film stars Vincent Price in the lead role and is a notable entry in the canon of post-apocalyptic cinema.
+The film’s exploration of isolation, survival, and the human condition, set against a backdrop of horror, resonates deeply with audiences, making it a noteworthy piece in cinematic history.

 Plot Summary